 The Low- and Moderate-Income Housing Trust Fund is used for the housing programs of the Ohio Housing Finance Agency and the Department of Development.
-Current law requires that not more than 5% of all the money in the trust fund be used for administration.
-The bill instead requires that not more than 5% of current year appropriation authority for the fund be used for administration.
+Prior law required that not more than 5% of all the money in the trust fund be used for administration.
+The act instead requires that not more than 5% of current year appropriation authority for the fund be used for administration.